Racist punched ‘Good Samaritan’ who was attacked helping defend taxi driver

 Mr Pinnell said: “The four young people had been on a night out and were highly intoxicated.

-“One of the females had vomited in the vehicle, in the vehicle or near the vehicle and Mr Abbas wasn’t prepared to take them any further.”
+“One of the females had vomited in the vehicle, on the vehicle or near the vehicle and Mr Abbas wasn’t prepared to take them any further.”

 The prosecutor said that while Doughty was abusing the taxi driver, Mr Cummings-Brown, who was waiting to go in the cab behind, came to his assistance.